Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Experiments

-Finally, we describe a set of experiments we performed to evaluate our algorithm for the Online Resource Allocation with Predictions.
-Our experiments uses two-years online sales data from H\&M, along with predictions generated from popular forecasting methods ranging from classic forecasting models to state-of-the-art machine learning algorithms.
-The main takeaways of the experiments is that our algorithm's performance is robust with respect to the quality of the predictions, without knowing the prediction quality beforehand.
-Specifically, the rewards it obtains is consistently ``close'' to the higher of the rewards obtained by the Mirror Descent Algorithm and the Prediction Algorithm.
+Finally, we describe a set of experiments, one on synthetic data and one on real data, that we performed to empirically evaluate our algorithm.
+The main takeaway is that our algorithm's performance is robust with respect to the quality of the predictions.
+Specifically, the rewards it obtains is consistently ``close'' to the higher of the rewards obtained by the Mirror Descent Algorithm (which recall is worst-case optimal without predictions) and the Prediction Algorithm.